amb26/ponder/content/term/substrate.md

 categories: ["term"]
 ---

-A **substrate** is a kind of self-sufficent model or material for the construction of software.
+A **substrate** is a kind of self-sufficient model or material for the construction of software.
 [Jonathan Edwards](https://alarmingdevelopment.org/)' definition is a great starting point comprising the following points:

 * A complete and self-sufficient programming system